- Academic Affairs

 Bruce Jarrell, MD, FACS

-Jarrell also functions as the University's provost in matters related to University of Maryland: MPowering the State, UMB’s innovative and structured collaboration with the University of Maryland, College Park, and in building and maintaining academic interactions with all University System of Maryland institutions.
+Jarrell, who is dean of the Graduate School, also oversees many of the University's most critical institutional relationships, such as University of Maryland Strategic Partnership: MPowering the State, UMB’s innovative and structured collaboration with the University of Maryland, College Park, and in building and maintaining academic interactions with all University System of Maryland institutions.

 Jarrell received his undergraduate degree in chemical engineering from the University of Delaware in 1969 and his medical degree from Jefferson Medical College in 1973.
 He completed a surgical residency and transplantation fellowship at the Medical College of Virginia and practiced general and vascular surgery in Dover, Del., for two years.
 In 1980, he joined the faculty at Thomas Jefferson University in Philadelphia, where he performed kidney and liver transplantation and hepatobiliary surgery for 10 years.
 Jarrell was recruited to the University of Arizona in 1990 to chair its Department of Surgery, before coming to UMB in 1997.

-Jarrell has written a number of books, including the popular textbook NMS Surgery and the new NMS Surgery Casebook.
+Jarrell has written a number of books, including 2015 editions of the popular textbook NMS Surgery and the NMS Surgery Casebook.
 In 1999, 2000, 2001, and 2003, he received the student council faculty teaching award from students at the University of Maryland School of Medicine.
 In 2002, Jarrell received the "Golden Apple" award for best clinical faculty member.

 He also is an accomplished metalsmith and member of the Blacksmith Guild of Central Maryland.
 Among Jarrell’s numerous creations are the mace holder he made for the University of Maryland School of Medicine in 2006, the mace holder he crafted for University President Jay A. Perman’s inauguration in 2010, and the Davidge Elm tree window art that he and Ukrainian blacksmith Anatoliy Rudik created in 2012 that was installed in the University’s Southern Management Corporation Campus Center.